Healthy Eating and Weight Loss Without Deprivation

 5. Do I eat a lot of carbohydrates and still shed the weight?

 Yes!
 Carbohydrates are a vital food source for energy.
-Consider complex carbohydrates such as beans, whole grain cereals and fruits instead of refined carbs.
+Consider complex carbohydrates such as beans, whole-grain cereals, and fruits instead of refined carbs.